Did you know that getting enough magnesium may help improve insulin sensitivity – the underlying problem with type 2 diabetes?

-Here’s what to know about magnesium . . .
+Here’s more info to know about magnesium . . .

 - Magnesium is a really important mineral that our body needs for more than 300 enzyme systems that control muscle, nerve, bone, protein, DNA, glucose, and energy metabolism.